Gilgamesh

 he brought information of (the time) before the Flood.

-He went on a distant journey, pushing himself to exhaustion,
+He went on a distant journey, pushing himself to exhaustion, but then was brought to peace"

 (talented athletes of the CWF Mid-Atlantic Wrestling Federation)